lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Finally the kspace command defines the long-range solver for the (long) Coulombic interactions.
+    Finally, the *kspace* command defines the long-range solver for the (long) Coulombic interactions.
 The *pppm* style refers to particle-particle particle-mesh.